 Mini-dwarf apple trees can also be grown as small single trees that are kept about 4 feet high and wide.
 Check out Gene’s Backyard Orchard for photos and directions about this growing method.

-But you don’t need to use trellises or do a lot of fancy pruning to grow mini-dwarf fruit trees.
+But you don’t need to use trellises or do a lot of fancy pruning to grow dwarf fruit trees.
 Probably the simplest method is to grow your fruit trees in closely spaced clusters by planting two to four fruit trees close together, about 18-24” apart.
-This will help to stunt their growth and cut the amount of pruning necessary to keep them small.
+The competition will help to stunt their growth and reduce the amount of pruning necessary to keep them small.

 You will still need to prune them 2-3 times during the growing season, to shape the trees and reduce their height, but you won’t have to worry about making the trees fit a particular formal shape.
 You also won’t have the cost of the trellis.
 You will, however, usually need to allow this group of trees an area at least 8 feet across.